 Short on time, but want to visit a beautiful city full of history, views, and good eats?
 Then a thorough Savannah GA itinerary is all you need!
 Savannah has been on my list of locations to visit for a while, and it did not disappoint.
-It’s quick and easy to get to from New York City (about a 90-minute plane ride), and flights are usually reasonable.
-I stayed for 5 days, but you can cover most of it over a three-day weekend.
-The best part to me is that Savannah is super walkable since it’s only 25 square blocks (I think).
-I don’t know about you, but sometimes I spend too much time sitting on my a$s at home, so being out and about is always a priority when traveling!
+It’s quick and easy to get to from New York City.
+Since Savannah is relatively small, you can explore all of it within three days.
+The best part to me is that Savannah is super walkable since it’s only about 25 square blocks.
+I literally walked the whole grid my second time back!

 Disclosure: Some links may be affiliate links.
 This means that I may earn a small commission if you decide to buy (at no additional cost to you).

-After I quit my corporate job, I took the following month off to travel to a bunch of destinations since I never had a long break in between job changes.
-During this time I went to Albania, Lisbon, Miami, Hawaii, and this trip to Savannah.
+After I quit my corporate job in 2021, I took the following month off to travel to a bunch of destinations since I never had a long break in between job changes.
+During this time I went to Albania, Lisbon, Miami, Hawaii, and Savannah.

 To be honest, I don’t do a heavy amount of research before my trips anymore.
 That’s not to say I don’t do any research.
 I typically will make sure I have a list of locations to pick from and take pictures at, but for the rest, I prefer to wing it.
 I have this knack where I really want to try and fit in with the locals as much as possible.
 If you’re reading this you may not like the sound of that, but have no fear, I have detailed information below!

 A flight to Savannah is only two hours, and Jetblue has direct flights every day.
 The name of the game whenever I travel is to figure out how to travel hack a flight or hotel in order to spend as little as possible.
 The first time I went to Savannah in 2021 I used points to cover my costs, and then in 2023 I used a mix of points and paying out of pocket.